 - 1 cup shredded Gruyère cheese

-Preheat the oven to 400°F. Lightly spray a 9 x 13-inch baking dish with cooking spray.
+- PREHEAT the oven to 400°F. Lightly coat a 9 x 13-inch baking dish with olive oil.

-Combine 1 cup of the cheddar, the panko, Parmesan, and thyme in a small container
+- COMBINE 1 cup of the cheddar, panko, parmesan, and thyme in a small bowl; set aside for topping.

 - MELT butter in a large saucepan over medium-low heat to make the sauce.
 Sprinkle in the flour and whisk constantly for about 5 minutes until smooth and creamy.